s-nicholson/summer-of-q/README.md

 ## Projects

 - [**leave-tracker**](./leave-tracker/README.md) - A command-line tool for tracking annual leave allowance with interactive setup and natural date formatting
+- [**conways-game-of-life**](./conways-game-of-life/README.md) - A Go implementation of Conway's Game of Life cellular automaton built using Test-Driven Development

 ## About Amazon Q Developer